thorin8k/runr/README.md

 # RunR (Rom Runner)

-This web app bundles [emulatorjs](https://github.com/EmulatorJS/EmulatorJS) and [libretrojs](https://github.com/linuxserver/libretrojs) inside a simple web server to allow management systems like [RomM](https://github.com/zurdi15/romm) to play retro games without implementing all of its dependencies.
+This web app bundles [emulatorjs](https://github.com/EmulatorJS/EmulatorJS) and [libretrojs](https://github.com/linuxserver/libretrojs) inside a simple container to allow management systems like [RomM](https://github.com/zurdi15/romm) to play retro games without implementing all of its dependencies.

 This project is powered by [Bun](https://bun.sh/)